Competition and Application

 $750 The Johnny Mercer Award for best Johnny Mercer performance.
 This award is sponsored by The Friends of Johnny Mercer, Inc. and Armstrong State University.
 This award is only eligible for songs programmed in the Quarterfinal and Semifinal rounds.
 Additional information on finding interesting song choices can be found in the Johnny Mercer Collection link below.
 FOR MORE INFORMATION ON SELECTING A UNIQUE JOHNNY MERCER SONG, CLICK HERE.

 - $500 Toian Bowser- Alexander Award is an award given in honor of Ms. Toian Alexander, the first Treasurer of the American Traditions Vocal Competition.
+This award is sponsored by James Edward Alexander, the husband of the late Toian.
 She and her husband were moved by the spirit of this competition and the camaraderie between the contestants.
 In that vein, this award will be voted on by contestants to reward a contestant who exhibits helpfulness to others, encouragement and supportiveness; someone who embodies the heart of this vocal competition.

 - $500 The Sherrill Milnes American Opera Award for best American aria.
 This award is sponsored by Barry and Naomi Cohen.
 This award is only eligible for songs programmed in the Quarterfinal and Semifinal rounds.